-This item was last sold on : 10/13/17
+This item was last sold on : 11/22/19

 |Coleman Family Farms||Homepage|

-Sword lettuce resembles a long-leafed romaine.
-It has long, thin leaves that grow straight up from a central stem and taper to a point.
-The bright green leaves are slightly serrated along the edges and can grow up to 30 centimeters in height.
-Leaves can be harvested loosely or as a whole head and are sometimes harvested at a shorter height.
-Sword lettuce has a long, crisp spine, with the texture of a butter lettuce.
-The distinct taste of Sword lettuce is mildly bitter with notes of almonds and cloves.
+Sword lettuce is small to medium in size, averaging up to thirty centimeters in height, and has long, thin leaves that grow upright from a central stem and taper to a point.
+The bright green leaves are slightly serrated along the edges and have a central, crunchy midrib with prominent veins spanning across the surface.
+Sword lettuce is crisp and tender with the texture of butter lettuce and has a unique green, mildly bitter flavor with notes of almond and clove.

-In Taiwan, Sword lettuce is known as “A choy” or A-Tsai.
+In Taiwan, Sword lettuce is known as A Choy or A-Tsai.
 The bitter green is one of the more popular greens traditionally used in stir-fries and soups in the country.
-In Taiwan and parts of southern China, fresh lettuce is not eaten, therefore neither are salads.
-Fresh green salads are not common in southeastern China and Taiwan due to a history of less than sanitary growing conditions.
+In Taiwan and parts of southern China, raw lettuce is not commonly consumed due to a history of less than sanitary growing conditions.
 With advancements in cultivation and more commercial production, salads have become more popular in recent times.